ranbureand/medlay/_chapters/pieces.markdown

 The **splicing** can be either **continuous**[^continuity-editing], by means of a smooth [transition](https://en.wikipedia.org/wiki/Film_transition "Film Transition in Wikipedia") of time and space, or **discontinuous**, by the lack of it.

-{% include figure.html src="placeholder_00.png" caption="Continuous piace vs discontinuous piece." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Continuous piace vs discontinuous piece." %}

 In the case in which a piece constitutes of a sequence of a **single series**, at the end of the piece the last and the first images of the series are spliced together: that is the series[^coincidence] is juxtaposed in time with itself.

-{% include figure.html src="placeholder_00.png" caption="Single series." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Single series." %}

 In the case in which a piece constitutes of a sequence of **multiple series**, at the end of the piece the last image of the last series and the first one of the first series are spliced together: that is the last series is juxtaposed in time with the first one.

-{% include figure.html src="placeholder_00.png" caption="Multiple series." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Multiple series." %}

 A **particular case** of multiple series piece is when the piece constitutes of a sequence of two series of images where the second of the twos it is none other than the first one **time reversed** and **played back**.

-{% include figure.html src="placeholder_00.png" caption="Multiple series back and forth." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Multiple series back and forth." %}

 ### Length of Time